The Devil's Double: Plot

-Latif, acting as Uday, is later sent to Basra to rally support among Republican Guard soldiers as Coalition forces took control of the war.
+Latif, acting as Uday, is later sent to Basra to rally support among Republican Guard soldiers as Coalition forces take control of the war.
 At Basra, another attempt is made on Latif's life.
 Latif nearly loses a finger in the assault, which would mean Uday would have to amputate his own finger to maintain their resemblance.
-Uday enters a hospital and threatens to slaughter it if they fail to save his finger.
+Uday enters a hospital and threatens to slaughter everyone in it if they fail to save his finger.
 The doctors succeed.

 Afterwards, Uday, accompanied by his usual party, crashes a wedding, eventually raping and beating the bride, who then commits suicide.
 Angry, Latif assaults Uday but is corralled by the latter's bodyguards, who threaten to kill him.
 Uday stops them.
 Later, Latif is confronted by the father of the girl Uday killed.
-Uday overhears them and is outraged by the man's pleas for "justice" and "compassion."
+Uday overhears them and is outraged by the man's pleas for "justice" and "compassion".
 Uday orders Latif to kill the man, but Latif refuses and instead slits his own wrists.
 He is dumped half-dead on his family's front door.
 After Latif recovers, he confronts Uday at his birthday party.
 The confrontation escalates to a shootout and Latif escapes in Uday's Mercedes with Sarrab.
 The two escape to Valletta, but Sarrab, fearing for her daughter in Iraq, calls Uday begging for the chance to return without being harmed.
 A would-be assassin sent by Uday misses shooting Latif when they arrive on the island.
 Angered by Sarrab's carelessness, he washes his hands of her.
 Uday later calls, offering Latif one final chance to return to Iraq, threatening to kill his father if he refuses.
 Latif's father encourages him not to return and is killed.

 Latif returns to Iraq to kill Uday, aided by the man whose bride killed herself.
 They ambush Uday while he is attempting to lure young girls into his Porsche.
 (Note: This is an adapted version of the attempt on Uday's life made by the 15th Shaaban in 1996.)
 Although his partner is killed, they wound him severely.
 One of Uday's bodyguards catches up to Latif as he flees the scene.
 However the guard is one who Latif could have killed at Uday's birthday party but spared, and the guard extends him the same courtesy.